vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/Whiteboard design session/WDS trainer guide - Windows Server and SQL Server 2008 EOS planning.md

 Fabrikam is an automotive parts manufacturer based in the United States.
 They are an OEM manufacturer of parts for commercial vehicles.
 They have manufacturing plants throughout the US and Mexico.
 Fabrikam competes globally with other manufacturers for contracts, this highly competitive environment makes Fabrikam very price sensitive.

-"We are preparing for Windows and SQL Server 2008/R2 end of support and would like to better understand our options for upgrade and migration.", Sloane Peterson, Fabrikam CIO
+"We are preparing for Windows and SQL Server 2008/R2 end of support and would like to better understand our options for upgrade and migration."
+Sloane Peterson, Fabrikam CIO.

 Fabrikam does not have a complete company wide inventory of the number of servers and applications running on legacy software and many of the systems are undocumented and not well understood by IT staff.
 They want to understand their current workloads and they would like to take advantage of the cloud where appropriate.